 Most gynecologic cancers do not show any signs and symptoms at an early stage.
 By keeping this in mind, if you suffer from any of these symptoms, then it is advised to talk to your doctor right away.

-According to Gynaecologist London, 5 to 10% of all the cancers are usually hereditary.
+According to Gynaecology consultant in London, 5 to 10% of all the cancers are usually hereditary.
 This indicates you have greater chances of developing some cancers if you have a family record of such diseases.
-Your doctor may suggest performing genetic test to know if you have BRCA1 or BRCA2 mutation that can out you in higher risk of developing breast and ovarian cancer.
+Your Private Gynaecologist may suggest you performing genetic test to know if you have BRCA1 or BRCA2 mutation that can out you in higher risk of developing breast and ovarian cancer.